 According to the National Institute on Drug Abuse, addiction is a chronic and often relapsing disease of the brain that causes uncontrollable drug seeking and use, despite harmful consequences to the addicted person and to those people around them.

-The initial choice to take drugs for the first time is voluntary for most people, but the brain changes that occur over time with drug use will tamper with a person’s ability to resist the intense impulses to take drugs.
+The initial choice to take drugs is typically voluntary, but the brain changes that happen over time with drug use tamper with your ability to resist the intense impulses and cravings associated with opioid use.

-When a person forms an addiction to opioids they will also develop a dependency to the drug if they continue to use it.
-A dependency forms when a person’s body has become used to the presence of the drug in it.
-Once a person stops taking opioids after developing an addiction to it, they will go through opioid withdrawal.
-Going through opioid withdrawal can be very painful and stressful for a person, and many people go back to using opioids just to avoid the withdrawal symptoms.
+When an opioid addiction forms, people are dependent on the drug.
+A dependency forms when the body has become used to the presence of the drug and grows to depend on the chemicals to function.
+Once a person stops taking opioids after developing an addiction, they go through opioid withdrawal.
+Going through opioid withdrawal can be painful and stressful.
+Some people resume opioid use to avoid the withdrawal symptoms.

 Symptoms of Opioid Dependence

-According to the National Library of Medicine and National Institutes of Health, when opioids are not present in a person’s body after they develop tolerance or dependence to the drug, they will not suppress the brain cells that they normally do.
-When this happens the lack of opioid in a person’s body will cause the neurons in a person’s brain to release excessive amounts of noradrenaline, which will trigger jitters, anxiety, muscle cramps, and diarrhea.
+According to the National Library of Medicine and National Institutes of Health, when opioids are not present in a person’s body after they develop tolerance or dependence on the drug, they will not suppress the brain cells that they normally do.
+When this happens, the neurons in a person’s brain release excessive amounts of noradrenaline, which triggers jitters, anxiety, muscle cramps, and diarrhea.

 1. Feeling anxious: If a person begins to sweat and feel anxious when they are coming down from an opioid high or when they do not have any more of the drug in their body, they may be dependent on the drug.